If you’re shopping for a new POS system, one of the first decisions you need to make is choosing between a legacy POS system and a cloud POS system.

 With all the benefits that cloud POS systems offer, many legacy POS providers have augmented their systems with cloud capabilities and debunked the cloud misconceptions surrounding cloud-based POS systems.
 As a result, it can be complicated to evaluate these legacy POS systems and determine which ones are truly set up for modern restaurant management.

-To help you cut through the noise and make shopping for a new POS a little less painful, we’ve put together a contemporary guide to the best legacy POS systems for restaurants.
+To help you sort through the dozens of restaurant POS review sites out there and make shopping for a new POS a little less painful, we’ve put together a contemporary guide to the best legacy POS systems for restaurants.
 With in-depth restaurant POS system reviews of all the top legacy providers, this guide will help you narrow down the best restaurant POS for your specific business.
-This guide also includes a review of one of the top modern POS systems, TouchBistro, so you can see how a cloud-first system compares.
+This guide also includes a review of one of the top modern POS systems, TouchBistro, so you can see how a cloud-first system compares among TouchBistro competitors offering a legacy POS system.

 In each review, you’ll find: